ingerjm0/hifi-docs-review/03.create/04.entities/10.zone-tutorial/docs.md

 ## Add a Skybox to a Zone

 A skybox determines the texture of the sky in your domain.
 The skybox can be just a color, or an image from a URL.
-For example, you can have a blue sky or use an image of a the night sky with stars as a skybox.
+For example, you can have a blue sky or use an image of the night sky with stars as a skybox.

 To add a blue sky to your zone:
 1. In the 'Entity List' window, select 'Zone-1'.